spring-guides/gs-async-method/README.ftl.md

     <@snippet path="src/main/java/hello/FacebookLookupService.java" prefix="complete"/>

-The `FacebookLookupService` uses Spring's `RestTemplate` to invoke a remote REST point (graph.facebook.com), and then convert the answer into a `Page` object.
+The `FacebookLookupService` class uses Spring's `RestTemplate` to invoke a remote REST point (graph.facebook.com), and then convert the answer into a `Page` object.

 The class is marked with the `@Service` annotation, making it a candidate for Spring's component scanning to detect it and add it to the [application context][u-application-context].

-The `findPage` method is flagged with Spring's `@Async` annotation, indicating it will be run on a separate thread.
-It's return type is [`Future<Page>`][`Future`] instead of `Page`, a requirement for any asynchronous service.
+The `findPage` method is flagged with Spring's `@Async` annotation, indicating it will run on a separate thread.
+The method's return type is [`Future<Page>`][`Future`] instead of `Page`, a requirement for any asynchronous service.
 This code uses the concrete implementation of `AsyncResult` to wrap the results of the Facebook query.

-> **Note:** Creating a local instance of this class will NOT allow this method to run asynchronously.
+> **Note:** Creating a local instance of the `FacebookLookupService` class does NOT allow the `findPage` method to run asynchronously.
 It must be created inside a `@Configuration` class or picked up by `@ComponentScan`.

 The timing for Facebook's Graph API can vary widely.
 To demonstrate the benefits later in this guide, an extra delay of one second has been added to this service.

 Make the application executable
 -------------------------------

 To run a sample, you can create an executable jar.
-Spring's `@Async` annotation works with web apps, but you don't need all the extra steps of setting up a web container to see it's benefits.
+Spring's `@Async` annotation works with web apps, but you don't need all the extra steps of setting up a web container to see its benefits.

 ### Create an Application class